cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

 <!--></!-->

-> <p style="color:purple";>Describe the uptake, distribution and elimination of inhalational anaesthetic agents and the factors which influence induction and recovery from inhalational anaesthesia including the:</p>
+> <p style="color:purple";>Describe the uptake, distribution and elimination of inhalational anaesthetic agents and the factors which influence induction and recovery from inhalational anaesthesia including the:
-* <p style="color:purple";>Concepts of partition coefficients, concentration effect and second gas effect</p>
+- Concepts of partition coefficients, concentration effect and second gas effect
-* <p style="color:purple";>Relationships between inhaled and alveolar concentration</p>
+- Relationships between inhaled and alveolar concentration
-* <p style="color:purple";>Significance of the distribution of cardiac output and tissue partition coefficients on uptake and distribution of volatile agents</p>
+- Significance of the distribution of cardiac output and tissue partition coefficients on uptake and distribution of volatile agents</p>

  <!--></!-->